-AAT members are getting exclusive access to a new data visualisation tool from Lloyds Banking Group to help them improve their advice to business clients.
+AAT members are getting exclusive access to a new data visualisation tool from Lloyds Bank to help them improve their advice to business clients.

-Lloyds Banking Group has developed the Working Capital Tool for its business team to unlock working capital within its clients’ businesses.
+Lloyds Bank has developed the Working Capital Tool for its business team to unlock working capital within its clients’ businesses.

-AAT’s Licensed Accountants were the first group outside Lloyds Banking Group to be given access as part of a pilot in December 2018, and now AAT’s professional members are being given the opportunity.
+AAT’s Licensed Accountants were the first group outside of Lloyds Bank to be given access as part of a pilot in December 2018, and now AAT’s professional members are being given the opportunity.
 The tool will allow them to model different scenarios and construct competitor analysis that can lend extra credibility and authority to client consultations.

-The pilot was launched during a recent seminar when a select group of AAT licensed accountants were invited to a demonstration of the tool by Graham Millward, Client Manager at Lloyds Banking Group.
+The pilot was launched during a recent seminar when a select group of AAT licensed accountants were invited to a demonstration of the tool by Graham Millward, Client Manager at Lloyds Bank.

 Attendees were shown two scenarios which showed how financial strategy could be drastically improved by modelling different approaches.